Workin' Overtime: Background

 Following the release of her album Red Hot Rhythm & Blues (1987), Ross gave birth to her son Ross and became pregnant with Evan, which caused her to go on a hiatus from work.
 "I stayed off work for about a year...
 I was having my babies, and during that time I spent a lot of time watching BET on television, the kids doing the hip-hop and so on... and, you know, I’m a risk taker," Ross said.

 Workin' Overtime marked Ross' first Motown album with new material since To Love Again (1981), after Ross left the label for a then record breaking $20 million deal with RCA.
 Upon Diana's return to the label, Motown founder Berry Gordy, Jr. had sold the label to MCA Records and had positioned Jheryl Busby to the head of Motown.
 Ross was at first reluctant to return to her old label but Gordy promised her a lot in her return: Not only would Ross return to Motown as a recording act, but she would be the label's part-owner.

 Critical reception

 AllMusic editor Ron Wynn wrote that "this album was the first product of that new contract, and the results weren't very encouraging.
 There were no moderate or even small hits, and the album quickly dropped off both the R&B and pop charts within a couple of weeks of its release.
 Ross sounded completely lost, and the production, arrangements, and compositions sounded weak and thin next to the dominant New Jack and hip-hop works."
+Despite this review the album did spend 19 weeks on the Billboard R&B albums chart.